-212 Id. at 278 ("PTCA is a substitute only for CABG when there is a blockage on one or two arteries.
+&lt;sup>231 Id. ("PTCA is a substitute only for CABG when there is a blockage on one or two arteries.
 If the blockage is on three or four arteries, the prevailing standard is to perform CABG.").

-213 As Avraham and Schanzenbach, id., explain, physicians may be more willing to perform the more intensive CABG when they have discretion to do so following the passage of tort reform for two reasons.
+As Avraham and Schanzenbach explain, physicians may be more willing to perform the more intensive CABG when they have discretion to do so following the passage of tort reform for two reasons.
 First, consistent with the practice of defensive medicine, physicians may be more willing to perform CABG when protected by tort reform because they are less exposed to liability.
 Second, consistent with the practice of offensive medicine, physicians may choose to perform CABG over PTCA because the former is more profitable and, with the passage of tort reform, less risky in terms of liability.

-changes in ancillary services like medical imaging and in costs associated with treatment.214 Accordingly, I investigate the effect of apology laws on the costs of treating AMI patients.
-I supplement the cost analysis with a length-of-stay analysis because cost data in the NIS are only estimates of true cost based on hospital charges, which can vary widely and may be only weakly correlated with true costs.215 This means that length of stay may actually capture the resources used to treat a given patient more accurately.
-Length of stay is commonly used in the health services research literature as a proxy for resource use,216 and, unlike cost, length of stay is stable across hospitals.
+tient, I also examine the costs associated with a particular hospital admission and the length of stay in the hospital.
+Even within the gray areas outlined above, physicians' ability to substitute between procedures may be limited.
+Because costs and length of stay can vary much more easily-it is easy to order extra tests or require a patient to stay a little longer-than treatment choices, these variables may provide more information on the role of apology laws in the practice of defensive medicine.
+Additionally, much of the evidence concerning defensive medicine comes from changes in ancillary services like medical imaging and in costs associated with treatment.
+233 Accordingly, I investigate the effect of apology laws on the costs of treating AMI patients.
+I supplement the cost analysis with a length-of-stay analysis because cost data in the NIS-are only estimates of true cost based on hospital charges, which can vary widely and may be only weakly correlated with true costs.
+234 This means that length of stay may actually capture the resources used to treat a given patient more accurately.
+Length of stay is commonly used in the health services research literature as a proxy for resource use, 235 and, unlike cost, length of stay is stable across hospitals.

 Finally, I examine the mortality of AMI patients to measure the effect of apology laws on the quality of care delivered by physicians when treating these patients.
-While other quality measures are available,217 quality measurement- despite its prominence in the health care debate-is still in its infancy, is subject to manipulation by those who are incentivized to "improve" quality, and may fail to capture true quality.218 Because of the problems with existing quality metrics, I examine mortality rates because death is well measured and is nearly universally considered an undesirable outcome following treatment for an AMI.219 Moreover, given the status of heart disease as the leading cause of death in the United States, AMI death rates are important beyond their ability to proxy for the quality of care.220
+While other quality measures are available, quality measurement-despite its prominence in the health care debate-is still in its infancy, is subject to manipulation by those who are incentivized to "improve" quality, and may fail to capture true quality.
+Because of the problems with existing quality metrics, I examine mortality rates because death is well measured and is nearly universally considered an undesirable outcome following treatment for an AMI.
+Moreover, given the status of heart disease as the leading cause of death in the United States, AMI death rates are important beyond their ability to proxy for the quality of care.